open-sdg/open-sdg/docs/community.md

 <h1>Community</h1>

-## Who is using this platform?
+## Who is using OpenSDG?

-Below is a list of some of the countries and localities that are currently using this platform.
-If you know of an implementation that should be added to this list, please let us know via a GitHub pull request or issue.
+Below is a list of some of the countries and localities that are currently using the Open SDG platform.
+If you know of an implementation that should be added to this list, please let us know at [opensdg@googlegroups.com](mailto:opensdg@googlegroups.com).

 ### Countries